LearnFpgaEasily/first-cocotb-testbench/README.md

-This project is the code source of an tutorial article on the website [Learn FPGA easily](https://learn-fpga-easily.com/)
+This project is the code source of this tutorial [article](https://learn-fpga-easily.com/how-to-write-your-first-cocotb-testbench/) on the website [Learn FPGA easily](https://learn-fpga-easily.com/)